Personal Protective Actions While on Vacation

 Visitors to the Florida Keys are strongly encouraged to be mindful of personal space, respect local regulations and practices, wear face coverings in public and continue to take other measures to protect their health and that of their traveling companions.

-The Florida Keys tourism industry wants you to remain healthy throughout your stay, and go back home as healthy or healthier, and hopefully even happier, than when you arrived.
+The Florida Keys tourism industry wants you to remain healthy throughout your stay, and return home as healthy or healthier, and hopefully even happier, than when you arrived.